 - No membership will be revoked without the member having been given an opportunity for him or her to meet with a representative of National Star to explain his or her conduct

-- All communications between the Head of Commercial and Social Enterprise under the direction of National Star and a StarGolf member will be confirmed in writing
+- All communications under the direction of National Star and a StarGolf member will be confirmed in writing

 17. Right of appeal

-Any member who has been reprimanded or had their membership cancelled by National Star will have the right to appeal against the decision in writing to the Director of Commercial Activity within one month of the decision.
+Any member who has been reprimanded or had their membership cancelled by National Star will have the right to appeal against the decision in writing within one month of the decision.

 Such a meeting will be convened without delay after the member concerned has notified in writing his or her wish to appeal.

-Where an appeal has been lodged in respect to any decision made by National Star, any access to the course will remain suspended until the appeal decision of the Director of Commercial Activity.
+Where an appeal has been lodged in respect to any decision made by National Star, any access to the course will remain suspended until the appeal decision of the Director of Services.

-A meeting convened to hear an appeal will have the power to confirm, revoke or vary the decision of the Head of Commercial and Social Enterprise.
+A meeting convened to hear an appeal will have the power to confirm, revoke or vary the decision of the Head of Social Enterprise.